slee221/my-first-project/README.md

 # About my first project on GitHub.

+The goal of this project is to learn how to use GitHub.

-The aim of this project is to create a simple Python program on GitHub.
+The goal of this project is to create a simple Python program on GitHub.